breuleux/buche-cytoscape/README.md

 ### Tooltips

 Tooltips can be easily associated to any node or edge by setting the element's `data.tooltip` to some arbitrary HTML expression.
 See `examples/features.js`.

+### Examples

+The `examples/` directory contains a few examples in node.js or Python.
+There is also raw JSON output in the `.jsonl` files, so you can simply run `buche cat examples/features.jsonl` to check it out without having to run or install node.js.